bakame-php/http-structured-fields/README.md

 The `Parameters` instance exposes the following additional methods:

-- `Parameters::values()` to list all existing Bare Items value as an array list;
+- `Parameters::values` to list all existing Bare Items value as an array list;
-- `Parameters::value(string $key)` to return the value of the Bare Item associated to the `$key` or `null` if the key is unknown or invalid;
+- `Parameters::value` to return the value of the Bare Item associated to the `$key` or `null` if the key is unknown or invalid;
-- `Parameters::sanitize()` to return an instance where all Items present in the container are Bare Items.
+- `Parameters::sanitize` to return an instance where all Items present in the container are Bare Items.
 Any non Bared Item instance will see its parameters getting clear up.

 ```php
 use Bakame\Http\StructuredFields;